Type to search

 Max SPL180dB

-The Shure SM7B vocal dynamic microphone is well-known for its rich yet neutral low-end, which has a completely natural sound that makes every recording sound true-to-life— sometimes even better.
-Unlike typical consumer grade mics, the SM7B has no distortion, just a clean, balanced bass.
+The Shure SM7B vocal dynamic microphone is well-known for its prosperous yet neutral low-end, which has a completely natural sound that makes every recording sound true-to-life— sometimes even better.
+Unlike typical consumer-grade mics, the SM7B has no distortion, just a clean, balanced bass.
 These, and the lack of boominess, make it a favorite for users with deep voices.
 Even those without will enjoy the smooth and transparent high ranges, and unlike other expensive condensers the SM7B has a sound that’s completely smooth.

 This microphone is perfect for bringing out the best in a deep baritone, taming and smoothing out a high soprano, and can record something as soft as a whisper or as loud as a gunshot perfectly.
 With its 180dB SPL, it’s also a top choice for bass drums and full-tilt guitar solos, making it one of the best all-around mics on the market today.